spine-tools/AmBIENCe2ABM/README.md

 ## How to cite

-For the moment, this GitHub page is the only way to reference this piece of code, e.g.:
+For the moment, this GitHub page is the only way to reference this repository, e.g.:

 ```
 Topi Rasku.
 2023.
-AmBIENCe2ABM.jl: A Julia module for processing AmBIENCe project EU-wide building stock datasets for ArchetypeBuildingModel.jl..
+AmBIENCe2ABM: A Python package for processing AmBIENCe project EU-wide building stock datasets for ArchetypeBuildingModel.jl..
 Software.
 GitHub, https://github.com/spine-tools/AmBIENCe2ABM.
 ```